Azure/azure-quickstart-templates/quickstarts/microsoft.sqlvirtualmachine/sql-vm-aglistener-setup/README.md

 ## Solution overview and deployed resources

-This deployment will create an AG listener for a SQL Availability Group.
+This deployment will create an AG listener for a SQL Server availability group.
 This will also setup Load balancer rules corresponding to the Listener.
  Following resources will be created
- - SQL Availability Group Listener for the provided AG.
+ - SQL Server availability group listener for the provided AG.
  - Load balancer rules that will enable Listner to work in Azure.
  - Resource of type "AvailabilityGroupListener" in Microsoft.SqlVirtualMachine resource provider.